pufferpanel/templates/corekeeper/README.md

 This only supports Linux.

 ## Important
-**Make sure to stop the server, if you kill it, the server will still run in the background.**
+**Make sure to stop the server.
+If you kill it, the server will still run in the background.**